percolate/dripconfig/README.md

 ## TODO

 * arg parse example or helper for specifying config files to load?
-* ? some way to do email based logging without django
+* some way to do email based logging without django?
 * json with comments is shady, works but can't give good line-number errors, which stinks